1. Crowned and Wedded

 Let none say, God preserve the queen!—but rather, Bless the bride!

-None blow the trump,47 none bend the knee, none violate the dream
+47 none bend the knee, none

 Wherein no monarch but a wife she to herself may seem.